 (c) Provide recommendations to, and request responses from, the consent holder in respect of the matters listed above or other matters that the Mana Whenua Kaitiaki Rōpū may raise from time-to-time.

-In addition to condition 16.3 above, the consent holder must invite the Mana Whenua Kaitiaki Rōpū to contribute to the development and implementation of a Native Fish Passage Management Plan for the Kaimai Hydro-Electric Power Scheme required in accordance with Condition 14.1.
+In addition to condition 16.3 above, the consent holder must invite the Mana Whenua Kaitiaki Rōpū to contribute to the development and implementation of a Native Fish Passage Management Plan for the Scheme required in accordance with Condition 13.1.

 The invitation to the Mana Whenua Kaitiaki Rōpū must be made within six months of the commencement of these resource consents.
 A copy of all correspondence provided to Ngāti Ranginui Iwi Society Incorporated, Ngāti Hangarau, Ngāti Kahu, Ngāti Pango, Ngāti Rangi, Ngāi Tamarāwaho, Ngāti Hinerangi, Ngāti Raukawa and Pirirākau in accordance with this condition must also be forwarded to the Bay of Plenty Regional Council.